Frizzbay/My_First_PyTorch_Model/README.md

-# My First PyTorch Model
+# First AI/ML Model with PyTorch (Linear Regression Model)

 This repository contains my first implementation of a machine learning model using PyTorch.
 I've built a linear regression model that learns to predict values based on the relationship y = weight * x + bias.